 Finally I’ll lay out kitchen towels and allow the herbs to air dry for just a bit.

-After they’ve air dried some, it’s time to hang them for further herb drying.
+After they’ve air dried some, it’s time to dry them completely for storage.

 But I don’t have to fire up my dehydrator to dry those herbs.
 I’m going for an energy-free method that’s worked well for me for years.